guillesd/pythonic-df/README.md

 - User defined functions
 - etc.

-An example of how to interact with this module would be:
+An example of how to interact with this module to append two DataFrames:
 ```python
 from pythonic_df.operations.dataframe_operations import append